1ventorusdev/pipmodule-gamedata/README.rst

 gamedta
 ========
-*creation of game, manage data of file.gdta* the file.gdta are a dictionary of python saved into file It is not mandatory that the file ends with .gdta, it can end with any extension as long as the system considers it as a txt file
+*creation of game, manage data of file.gdta*

+the file.gdta are a dictionary of python saved into file\n It is not mandatory that the file ends with .gdta, it can end with any extension as long as the system considers it as a txt file

 Install and import